Pawa-IT-Solutions/cloud-mastery-docs/docs/setup-frontend-repository.md

-# 5. Setup the Frontend Repository
+# Setup the Frontend Repository

 Now we will repeat the process for the `cloud-mastery-frontend` application.
 We will fork the repository to our GitHub account and then clone it into our Cloud Shell environment.

+---

-### Fork the Frontend Repository
+### Step 1: Fork the Frontend Repository

 1. Access the Cloud Mastery frontend repository here:
     [https://github.com/Pawa-IT-Solutions/cloud-mastery-frontend](https://github.com/Pawa-IT-Solutions/cloud-mastery-frontend)